 Open 7 days a week, this charming retro-style diner caters to hungry meat lovers with full slabs of ribs, pulled pork plates, chicken, burgers, sausages and brisket.

 You can combine the meats into a sandwich, BBQ them or add a whole host of tasty sides to the mix.

 If you are self-catering, you can order family meals for 4 people or more to go and children’s meals are also on offer if you are popping in for dinner with the kids.

 If you’ve been sightseeing all day and just fancy a delicious, generous plate of slow smoked barbeque food, Rusty’s is the place to be.

 On balmy summer evenings, there’s no better way to spend it than watching the latest blockbuster movies outdoors on a big screen.

-Fortunately, you can do this at Coyote Drive-In Cinema a few miles outside Leeds.
+Fortunately, you can do this at Grand River Drive-In Theatre a few miles outside Leeds.